• Skip to primary navigation

 Downton Abbey has drawn adoring fans to a wonderful viewing experience, transporting us back to a time when formality was de rigueur.
 Perhaps, much like Ascot, which will be banning those trendy fascinators from the Royal Enclosure this year, many of us long for the return of proper etiquette and more formal traditions.
 Others, to see how new ideas were breaking through in a changing world.
 For the foodies, we are fascinated by the cuisine.

-While the producers are quick to produce historical advisers who provide authenticity for the show, there has been vocal criticism from historians (sometimes dubbed hysterians) of how accurately life in a grand country house is being portrayed.
-But, it is after all a fictional story, not a documentary.
+While the producers are quick to hire historical advisers who lend authenticity to the show, there has been vocal criticism from historians (sometimes dubbed “hysterians”) of how accurately life in a grand country house is portrayed.
+But it is, after all, a fictional story, not a documentary.

-Entertainment does play a key role in the life of the aristocracy so it was important to get a most reliable source.
+Entertainment plays a key role in the lives of the aristocracy, so it was important to find the most reliable source.
 As reported on the Today Show’s “Bites” blog, “in an interview for the Daily Mail, creator Julian Fellowes said that for the show’s dinner scenes, producers used recipes from the famed Victorian-era cookbook, ‘Mrs. Beeton’s Book of Household Management’ (BOHM) ”

 Mrs. Beeton’s Book of Household Management (BOHM)

 As a guide to running a Victorian household, The Book of Household Management (BOHM) quickly became the most famous English book on domestic management, selling 60,000 copies its year of publication and almost 2 million by 1868.
-The book was still widely used at the turn of the century, and amazingly still in print today.
+The book was still widely used at the turn of the century and, amazingly, is still in print today.

 About Mrs. Beeton